itu-square/quantify_linux_errors/notes/notes.md

-      o Write about all the warning types. o Mention in the section about all bugs, that I do not talk about bugs, which I did not find any of.
-      F Make a laptop model insstad  of a car one. o That `make` always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Mention that I kinda cannot control if Wall is enabled by all.
+      o Write about all the warning types. o Mention in the section about all bugs, that I do not talk about bugs, which I did not find any of. o That `make` always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Mention that I kinda cannot control if Wall is enabled by all.